What’s a daily routine schedule for college students?

 If you’re wondering, “What should I put on my daily schedule?” besides study topics and how to start and end your day, here are three other productive items to add:

 Lay the right foundation to start exercising and stick to it by writing SMART (Specific, Measurable, Attainable, Realistic, Timely) goals.
 Regular exercise improves not only your physical health but your mental health as well, which will help you study smarter.

 Create a budget and track your expenses.
 I failed to do this when I went to college, and I literally paid dearly for it.
 I drained my college savings fund so much that I had to take a year off and work full-time to regroup.
 Prioritize your expenses, stick to a weekly allowance, and pay attention to financial aid deadlines.

 Track your social media use with the aim to reduce it.
 Too much social media not only wastes your time but can also lead to decreasing your self-esteem and self-image.

-👉🏽 RELATED POST: 7 Ways to Put Yourself Out There in College
+👉🏽 RELATED POST: How To Put Yourself Out There in College

 How do you write your daily routine as a student?